binary2015nov/Chat/amazon-ecs-deployment.md

 1. To create the `ecsInstanceRole` IAM role for your container instances

-2. Open the Identity and Access Management (IAM) console at https://console.aws.amazon.com/iam/.
+2. Open the Identity and Access Management (IAM) console at https://console.aws.amazon.com/iam/

-3. In the navigation pane, choose Roles and then choose Create New Role.
+3. In the navigation pane, choose Roles and then choose **Create New Role**

-4. In the Role Name field, type ecsInstanceRole to name the role, and then choose Next Step.
+4. In the Role Name field, type `ecsInstanceRole` to name the role, and then choose **Next Step**

-5. In the Select Role Type section, choose Select next to the Amazon EC2 Role for EC2 Container Service role.
+5. In the Select Role Type section, choose **Select** on the right of the **Amazon EC2** Role for EC2 Container Service role

-6. In the Attach Policy section, select the AmazonEC2ContainerServiceforEC2Role policy and then choose Next Step.
+6. In the Attach Policy section, select the `AmazonEC2ContainerServiceforEC2Role` policy and then choose **Next Step**

 Review your role information and then choose Create Role to finish.

 #### Add Trust relationship between new role and EC2

-1. Open the Identity and Access Management (IAM) console at https://console.aws.amazon.com/iam/.
+1. Open the Identity and Access Management (IAM) console at: https://console.aws.amazon.com/iam/

-2. In the navigation pane, choose Roles.
+2. In the navigation pane, choose **Roles**

-3. Choose the Permissions tab.
+3. Choose the **Permissions** tab

-4. In the Managed Policies section, ensure that the AmazonEC2ContainerServiceforEC2Role managed policy is attached to the role.
+4. In the Managed Policies section, ensure that the `AmazonEC2ContainerServiceforEC2Role` managed policy is attached to the role.
 If the policy is attached, your Amazon ECS instance role is properly configured.
 If not, follow the substeps below to attach the policy.

-5. Choose Attach Policy.
+5. Choose **Attach Policy**

-6. In the Filter box, type AmazonEC2ContainerServiceforEC2Role to narrow the available policies to attach.
+6. In the Filter box, type `AmazonEC2ContainerServiceforEC2Role` to narrow the available policies to attach

-7. Check the box to the left of the AmazonEC2ContainerServiceforEC2Role policy and choose Attach Policy.
+7. Check the box to the left of the `AmazonEC2ContainerServiceforEC2Role` policy and choose **Attach Policy**

-8. Choose the Trust Relationships tab, and Edit Trust Relationship.
+8. Choose the **Trust Relationships** tab, and **Edit Trust Relationship**

 9. Verify that the trust relationship contains the following policy.
-If the trust relationship matches the policy below, choose Cancel.
-If the trust relationship does not match, copy the policy into the Policy Document window and choose Update Trust Policy.
+If the trust relationship matches the policy below, choose **Cancel**.
+If the trust relationship does not match, copy the policy into the Policy Document window and choose **Update Trust Policy**.

 ``` json
 {
   "Version": "2008-10-17",